kingstinct/react-native-device-activity/README.md

 Some things worth noting here:

 - This is a SwiftUI view, which is prone to crashing, especially when browsing larger categories of apps or searching for apps.
 It's recommended to provide a fallback view (positioned behind the SwiftUI view) that allows the user to know what's happening and reload the view and tailor that to your app's design and UX.
 The activitySelection tokens can be particularly large (especially if you use includeEntireCategory flag), so you probably want to reference them through a familyActivitySelectionId instead of always passing the string token around.
-Most functions in this library accepts a familyActivitySelectionId as well as the familyActivitySelection token directly.
+Most functions in this library accept a familyActivitySelectionId as well as the familyActivitySelection token directly.

 ## Time tracking